Metal Gear Solid 2: Sons of Liberty

 Metal Gear Solid 2 received acclaim for its gameplay, graphics, and attention to detail.
-However, critics were initially divided on the protagonist and the philosophical nature and execution of the game's storyline, which explores many themes, such as memetics, social engineering, artificial intelligence, virtual reality, and the internal struggle of freedom of thought.
+However, critics were initially divided on Raiden and the philosophical nature of the game's storyline.
 The game was a commercial success, selling seven million copies by 2004.
 It has since been considered to be one of the greatest video games of all time, as well as a leading example of artistic expression in video games.
 The game is often considered ahead of its time for dealing with themes and concepts such as post-truth politics, fake news, alternative facts, synthetic media, and echo chambers, that became culturally relevant in the mid-to-late 2010s.
+A high-definition remaster of the game was released as part of the Metal Gear Solid HD Collection (2011), which was re-released in the Metal Gear Solid: Master Collection Vol. 1 (2023).
+A prequel to the series, Metal Gear Solid 3: Snake Eater, was released in 2004, while a direct sequel, Metal Gear Solid 4: Guns of the Patriots, was released in 2008.